f-charton/f-charton.github.io/roots.md

 ### Different training sets

-In my [paper on linear algebra](https://arxiv.org/abs/2112.01898), I observed that training models on sets mixing problems of different sizes could improve accuracy.
-A model trained on 10x10 matrices only could not learn their eigenvalues, but a model trained on a mixture of 5x5 to 15x15 matrices would learn eigenvalues for all dimensions (with high accuracy).
+When studying [transformers in linear algebra](https://arxiv.org/abs/2112.01898), I observed that mixing problems of different sizes in the training set could improve accuracy.
+Specifically, models trained on 10x10 matrices only never seemed to learn to predict eigenvalues.
+But models trained on a mixtures of 5x5 to 15x15 matrices would learn to predict eigenvalues for all dimensions.

-In this second series of experiments, I compare models trained on sets of polynomials of same degree (six datasets with degree 3, 4, 5, 6, 7 and 8), and mixtures of polynomials of different degrees (3-4, 3-6, 3-8, 5-6 5-8, all uniformly sampled with respect to the degree).
-All modesl are trained for about 400 epochs.
-Table 2 summarize the max-err accuracy (proportion of polynomials with all roots predicted correctly), for all degrees in the test set.
-For each degree (line in Table 2) accuracies are constant, and independent of the training set, e.g. all degree 3 polynomials are predicted with 85% accuracy.
+These observations do not seem to transfer to polynomial root finding.
+Table 2 and 3 compare models trained on different datasets: polynomials of same degree (six datasets with degree 3, 4, 5, 6, 7 and 8), and (uniform) mixtures of different degrees (3-4, 3-6, 3-8, 5-6 5-8).
+All models were trained for about 400 epochs.
+In both tables, for a given degree in the test polynomial (i.e. line in the table), accuracy are constant over all training sets:  ee.g. all degree 3 polynomials are predicted with 85% max_err accuracy, no matter they were trained on degree 3 polynomials only, or on a mixture of degree 3 to 8.

 **Table 2 - max-err accuracy per degree, for different datasets**
 |Degree | 3 | 4 | 5 | 6 | 7 | 8 | 3-4 | 3-6 | 3-8 | 5-6 | 5-8 |